 Monoclonal Antibody Core

-Mount Sinai has an excellent High Throughput Monoclonal Antibody Development program directed by Thomas Moran, with several active collaborative projects with DOMI members.
+Mount Sinai has an excellent Center for Therapeutic Antibody Development Thomas Moran, with several active collaborative projects with DOMI members.

 Flow Cytometry/Cell Sorting Core